Dental attrition: Treatment

 Cosmetic or functional intervention may be required if tooth surface loss is pathological or if there has been advanced loss of tooth structure.
 The first stage of treatment involves managing any associated conditions, such as fractured teeth or sharp cusps or incisal edges.
 These can be resolved by restoring and polishing sharp cusps.
 Then, desensitizing agents such as topical fluoride varnishes can be applied, and at home desensitising toothpastes recommended.
 Many restorative options have been proposed, such as direct composite restorations, bonded cast metal restorations, removable partial dentures, orthodontic treatment, crown lengthening procedures and protective splints.

 The decision to restore the dentition depends on the wants and needs of the patient, the severity of tooth surface loss and whether tooth surface loss is active.
+Treatment options have been systematically reviewed.
+Clinical practice guidelines recommend indirect, less invasive options for initial treatment.
 The use of adhesive materials to replace lost tooth structure can be performed as a conservative and cost-effective approach before a more permanent solution of crowns or veneers is considered.

+Protective mouthguard

+A mouthguard is a removable oral appliance that fits over the teeth to protect them from grinding, clenching, and other sources of pressure or impact.
+A mouthguard is most often used to prevent injury and to treat bruxism or temporomandibular joint (TMJ) disorders, or as part of certain dental procedures such as tooth whitening or the treatment of sleep apnea.
+People prone to nocturnal bruxism, or nighttime jaw clenching, may regularly wear occlusal splints at night.
+It is also useful in managing dental wear.